aberguecio/cloudflare-ip-updater/README.md

-# Dinamic Cloudflare IP Updater
+# Multi-Domain Cloudflare IP Sync

 This script updates the IP address for all desired domains in Cloudflare with your local IP.
 When updating, it retains the existing `proxied` or `non-proxied` status for each domain.